decentraland/documentation/content/contributor/runtime/components.md

 Sets the texture, lighting, color and transparency properties of an Entity that also has the [`MeshRenderer`](#MeshRenderer) component.

-It's a complex structure, but all fields have default values that can be left as they are, in order to only change a subset of the properties.
+It's a complex structure designed to cover all common cases, but every field has a reasonable default value and can be left unspecified.

-Entities with a [`GltfContainer`](#GltfContainer) are rendered according to the referenced model, and ignore this component.
+To completely customize the visual properties of an Entity, use [`GltfContainer`](#GltfContainer).

 ---